-What if I told you that you can train everyday even as a natural?
+What if I told you that you can train every day even as a natural?

-The conclusion is fairly simple: training frequency depends on your recovery abilities, goals and the amount of work done during one workout.
+The conclusion is fairly simple – training frequency depends on your recovery abilities, goals and the amount of work done during one workout.

 The Exercise Factor

 The hardest exercise to recover from is the deadlift.
-Maximum attempts may require 2 weeks or more to fully recover from once you’re lifting heavy weight.
+Maximum attempts require at least a week to recuperate.
 That’s why it seems illogical to train the deadlift every day.
-However, it can be done through manipulation of your working percentages.
+Technically, however, it can be done.

 The Benefits Of Training Everyday

 Experienced dogs follow the principle: “Do less to achieve more.”

 Forget About Professional Bodybuilders